HU-SD-S3/s3-kennisbank/architecture/challenges.md

 - Give the attributes and API that you would document for each tag.

 - Determine for each web component what atomic design level it belongs to (atom, molecule, organism, template, or page) and justify your choice.

+- Have the documentation requirements changed compared to the previous challenge?
+If so, how?

 ## Challenge 3: External Libraries